I totally have a thing for clocks.

 Drawing on the Clock Numbers

 I bought a couple of chalk paint markers and paint pen markers at the store.
-However, when I got home and opened them, none of them worked – so I had to make due with what I had.
+However, when I got home and opened them, none of them worked – so I had to make do with what I had.
 And, that was plain ole regular chalk.

 I used the marks I made on the back and tried to center my numbers around them.